Welcome to Foundry Research!

 Foundry Research is a diverse group of researchers, trainees, staff, young people and family members/caregivers.
 Our central office is located in Vancouver, British Columbia, Canada.

-Our team members live and work in different communities across the Lower Mainland, and the province.
+Our team members live and work in different communities across the Lower Mainland and the province.
 Collectively, and individually, we continue our learning, and unlearning, journeys about the traditional stewards of the lands where we find ourselves located.

 Get to know our central office team by checking out the bios below.
 And check back to see additional trainees, scientists, staff, youth, family members/caregivers and collaborators on our team!